-Mandatory Documentation is an essential requirement to maintain your candidature and your ability to commence placement.
-All mandatory documentation for commencing students is to be submitted via InPlace prior to Trimester

-1 Census Day (www.une.edu.au/about-une/principal-dates) as outlined in the Postgraduate Psychology Community myLearn Site.
-Students are urged to address these requirements promptly.
+Mandatory documentation is an essential requirement to maintain your candidature, and is necessary to commence placements.
+All mandatory documentation is to be submitted via InPlace prior to Trimester 1 Census Day (www.une.edu.au/about-une/principal-dates) or prior to Placement Commencement (whichever comes first), thus students are urged to address these requirements promptly.

 Students are responsible for ensuring that mandatory documentation is valid for the duration of candidature.
 We advise students to take note of when documentation is approaching expiry to prompt renewal.
+All mandatory documentation is to be submitted to the Placement Coordination Team via InPlace as outlined on the Postgraduate Psychology Community myLearn site.

-If mandatory documentation is not submitted by this time, or if mandatory documentation lapses throughout candidature, students risk losing candidature and may be requested to undertake a Show Cause proceeding to demonstrate why they should remain in the course.
+If mandatory documentation is not submitted by this time, or if mandatory documentation lapses throughout candidature, students risk losing candidature and may be required to Show Cause to demonstrate why they should remain in the course.

-\\A Show Cause is a notice issued to students who are not currently meeting the course progression requirement for their degree.
+A Show Cause is a notice issued to students who are not currently meeting the course progression requirement for their degree, requiring the student to show cause as to why their candidature should not be terminated.